agnihotriakhil/e-cop/README.md

-# ECPPO
+# E-COP
-Code for the paper "Episodic Proximal Policy Optimization With Constraints"
+Code for the paper "Episodic Constrained Optimization with Constraints"